Workplace relationship: Family

 Small and large family businesses are unique to the organizational world based on their patterns of governance, succession, management, and ownership by influencing their business's goals, structures, strategies, and the approach owners take in the process of designing and implementing.

 Succession is known to be an important issue families will face within a business setting.
 Family business succession is known as the passing of the business on from the current owner to a successor whether that be within the family or not.
 The responsibility of providing succession lies with the owner or founder of the business.
 The succession process can be divided into four common stages, which include the stage of owner-management in which only one member of the family is involved in the business, a training and development stage in which the owner's children learn the business, a partnership stage between a parent and child, and a power transfer stage in which responsibilities shift to the successor.

 Family businesses have many strategic advantages.
 These advantages include the sharing of family language, values, and background.
 These advantages tend to filter into the respect they have towards one another and the sacrifice of individual task for the well-being of the business.

 Conflicts can arise due to the lack of, or the absence of, common goals for the business.
 A frequent issue that family businesses face is whether or not the separation of business and family roles are clear.
 Another issue may include making difficult decisions when it comes to what is best for the business and what is best for the family.
 Well over half of all family business end up failing before the second successor takes ownership and almost 90% will fail before the third successor takes ownership.

 Responses to workplace relationships

 Responses that can be resulted from workplace relationships involve job productivity, worker morale, worker motivation, job satisfaction, job involvement, and gossip.
 In addition to these, managers can make decisions such as promotions, relocations, and terminations.

 Features of friendships include voluntary interaction, informality, communal norms, and socio-emotional goals.

 Features of organizations include involuntary interactions, formality, exchange norms, and instrumental goals.

 These features clash with each other when a workplace relationship is occurring.

 On an individual level, distractions and inter-role conflicts occur while an attempt to balance both features of friendship and the organization need to be satisfied.

 On a group and organizational level, workplace relationships can cause exclusivity, social status hierarchy, and a decrease in diverse thinking (groupthink).

 Results of workplace relationships can both benefit and hinder the employees and organization.
 There are no rules to predict what will occur because of it.

+According to one article, it highlights the importance of affective events and incidental moods in driving job satisfaction, in addition to cognitive-based drivers.